 Parents/guardians are responsible for scheduling medical appointments outside of school time.
-If you would like to schedule your child during school hours at the Promise Academy health clinic, please call 347-773-3203 if your child is a Promise Academy I scholar and 212-360-3278 if your child is a Promise Academy II scholar.
-In the event that a scholar has an emergency medical appointment during school hours, s/he should not be absent for the entire school day.
+If you would like to schedule your child for an appointment at the HCZ Promise Academy I SBHC during school hours, please call 347-773-3203.
+If your child is an HCZ Promise Academy II scholar and you would like to schedule an appointment during school hours, please call 212-360-3278.
+Please do not pick up scholars before the end of the school day.